 RUN statements into a single one.
 Instead of having several

-RUN commands each doing one thing, you can aggregate them into one command by chaining shell commands together using
+RUN commands each doing one thing, we can aggregate them into one command by chaining shell commands together using

 4. Remove Unnecessary Files